 In rare circumstances, students may be granted an Authorized Incomplete, designated with a grade of Y. Students must get advance permission from you to receive an Authorized Incomplete if they are unable to complete course work to merit a final grade.
 Before you grant an incomplete, discuss the situation with the student to determine whether an incomplete grade is appropriate.
 Incompletes should not be given to allow more time to improve a grade, but may be allowed when a student's circumstances change and he/she is prevented from finishing a large portion of work for the course.
 Graduate students do not need to petition SPS for incompletes.
 Undergraduate students submit Student Affairs Committee petition.

 Final grades are submitted in CAESAR.
-SPS does not accept grades in any other form, including paper grade sheets or emails, or through the gradebook feature in Blackboard.
+SPS does not accept grades in any other form, including paper grade sheets or emails, or through the gradebook feature in Canvas.
 Do not leave blank grades in CAESAR.
 Your NetID must be active to submit grades.
 A letter grade should be assigned to each student.

 Grading starts at the beginning of the final week of the quarter and concludes just after the end of the quarter.
 Your academic program will notify you of grading deadlines each quarter.
 If you encounter problems while trying to submit grades in CAESAR, please contact NUIT at 847-491-4357.
 Timely grade submission is a matter of chief importance to the SPS Dean and to our students.

 Any suspected instances of academic integrity violation should be reported immediately to the Assistant Dean of the program in which you are teaching.
 Please see the Faculty Handbook for policies and procedure.